-"Well, cherry, you thought wrong.
+"Well, sparkplug, you thought wrong.
 As soon as those metal menaces saw their decapitated leader, they shot out of that nest like a bat outta hell.
 Must've came to the conclusion that their little safe-hold wasn't so safe anymore, what with you in there, busting their asses left and right."

 "So, what you're saying is..."
 Keira began slowly, putting the pieces together in her mind.
 "More Metal Heads?"

 "What does this have to do with me?"
 Jak asked sharply.
 He was afraid that he already knew the answer to his question, and he didn't like it one bit.